-In a hobby indoor garden, the ventilation system may consist of little more than intake fans, exhaust fans, and recirculating fans.
+In a hobby indoor grow, the ventilation system may consist of little more than intake fans, exhaust fans, and recirculating fans.
 For more advanced garden set-ups, the ventilation system could also include air conditioners, dehumidifiers, and CO2 enrichment equipment.

-Regardless of whether a gardener implements a basic or more advanced ventilation system, the basic functions of the ventilation system remain the same: to provide uniform temperature and humidity levels within the desired range and to supply the plants with CO2 for photosynthesis.
+Regardless of whether a grower implements a basic or more advanced ventilation system, the basic functions of the ventilation system remain the same: to provide uniform temperature and humidity levels within the desired range and to supply the plants with CO2 for photosynthesis.

 The optimal temperature range for most indoor gardens is 72-80˚F. In grow rooms with enriched CO2 levels, the optimal temperature range is a little higher (80-85˚F) in grow rooms with enriched CO2 levels.
 The pieces of equipment used in the ventilation system will help a grower maintain temperatures in these ranges.

 The most common piece of equipment in any ventilation system is a motorized fan.
-For a small indoor garden with a low heat signature, a single fan could make up the garden’s entire ventilation system.
+For a small indoor grow with a low heat signature, a single fan could make up the garden’s entire ventilation system.
 An exhaust fan could remove the excess heat from the growing area while drawing fresh air into the garden space.